ScareCrow-23/Task-Manager-MERN/Documentation.md

         - Recharts
         -Sonner
     After This I created a Folder Structure with the pages I will be using in this project.

+Second Commit (22-07-2024) -
+    After Setting up the basics require for the app, I started making my first page.
+I added private and public routes in the app page, then started working on login page.
+The page consists of two containers, One with app name and motto and the other with a login form asking for email and password.
+I will be changing the name and motto when something creative comes to my mind but for now let it be what it is.
+I also created 2 components, a textbox component and a button component, both of these components will come in handy later in the project.